General Circulation Policies

 - Once overdue fines or replacement fees reach $50, checkout of circulating material and DVDs will be blocked until fines have been paid.

 - Wake Forest students may pay library fees using Deacon Dollars, credit card, cash, or check.
 Guests and Alumni can pay with credit card, cash or check.

 - Damage fees are charged for books requiring repair or treatment when returned.
 The charge is determined by the Preservation Librarian.

 - Replacement fees are charged for unreturned items.
 Patrons who do not return books are charged an $80 replacement fee.
 DVDs are charged a $50 replacement fee.
 If lost books are found and returned within three (3) months of payment, the entire fine will be refunded.

 - Check payments can be delivered via mail.
-Make checks payable to “Wake Forest University” and send to Z. Smith Reynolds Library, Attn: Circulation Desk, Wake Forest University, 1834 Wake Forest Road, Winston-Salem, NC 27106.
+Make checks payable to “Wake Forest University” and send to Z. Smith Reynolds Library, Attn: Library Services Desk, Wake Forest University, 1834 Wake Forest Road, Winston-Salem, NC 27106.
 Be sure to put your library card number on the memo line, or include a printout of fees so we can be sure to add it to the correct account.

 - Credit card payments may be made over the phone.
 Please call 336-758-4931 and ask to speak with a supervisor.

 - Library privileges may be restricted for not returning recalled or overdue Interlibrary Loans, having large numbers of overdue books, or for failure to pay for lost books.

 - The failure to respond to a recall of a checked-out book will result in a suspension of all check-out privileges.